dadaismee/vs_blog/src/blog/phd-draft/index.md

 $$
 \begin{array}{|c|c|c|}
 \hline
-& L & R \\
+& Swerve left & Swerve right \\
 \hline
-L & 1,1 & -1,-1 \\
+Swerve left & 1,1 & -1,-1 \\
 \hline
-R & -1,-1 & 1,1 \\
+Swerve right & -1,-1 & 1,1 \\
 \hline
 \end{array}
 $$

-Complementary coordination problems, as opposed to correlative ones, require agents to perform different actions, or strategies, to coordinate successfully.
+Complementary coordination problems, as opposed to correlative ones, require from agents different actions, or strategies, to coordinate successfully.
 As @oconnor2019 points out, division of labor or resources is an example of this class of games.
 For instance, two roommates want to organize a party and invite guests.
 To proceed, they need to tidy up the house and order pizza delivery.
 If they both do the cleaning, there will be no food when the guests come, and if they both order pizza delivery, they will have plenty of food but be embarrassed by the mess at the house.

 $$
 \begin{array}{|c|c|c|}
 \hline
-& O & T \\
+& \text{Order pizza} & \text{Tidy room} \\
 \hline
-O & -1,-1 & 1,1 \\
+\text{Order pizza} & -1,-1 & 1,1 \\
 \hline
-T & 1,1 & -1,-1 \\
+\text{Tidy room} & 1,1 & -1,-1 \\
 \hline
 \end{array}
 $$

-The only difference between the two classes of coordination problems is either choosing same or different actions to successfully coordinate.
+The only difference between the two classes of coordination problems is either choosing same or different actions to coordinate successfully.

-Coordination problems and conventions are intrinsically linked as former ones emerge when individuals or groups require aligned action for mutual benefit, necessitating communication and shared understanding to stabilize interactions.
-Conventions function as a mechanism for predictable coordination by encapsulating mutual expectations, thereby reducing ambiguity and establishing stable behavioral patterns within a social context.
-David Lewis’s theory of conventions as coordination equilibria, explored in the subsequent section, provides a significant treatment of this relationship.
+Coordination problems and conventions are intrinsically linked as former ones emerge when individuals or groups require aligned action for mutual benefit, necessitating communication and shared understanding to stabilize interactions. *Conventions function as a mechanism for predictable coordination by encapsulating mutual expectations*, thereby reducing ambiguity and establishing stable behavioral patterns within a social context.
+David Lewis’s theory of conventions as coordination equilibria, explored in the subsequent section, provides a central treatment of this relationship.

 ## Lewis's "Convention" and its limitations
 ### Intellectual influences